-Subaru XV hybrid interior & comfort
+Subaru XV hybrid interior, dashboard & comfort

 It’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong

 Inside, Subaru's interior materials and finish look as durable as ever, designed to withstand the kind of lifestyle suggested by the car’s off-road persona.
 A copper-coloured trim sets the e-Boxer apart from other versions of the XV.
 Slim A- and B-pillars are appreciated, affording excellent all-round visibility, and Subaru has got seat comfort nailed, too: not only do the seats feel as sturdy as everything else about the XV, but they’re also shaped well and offer plenty of adjustment for finding a good driving position.

 The XV’s dashboard isn’t likely to pick up any design awards, but overlook the slightly busy layout and what’s left is fundamentally pretty good.
 It feels built to last, and even if the materials aren’t much to write home about, everything feels like it has been put together properly.
 Copper accents across the dashboard, and in the stitching, are a nice hybrid-themed touch, and the instruments are clear.
 Plus, while you do get a touchscreen system, Subaru is one of a handful of manufacturers offering proper physical controls, both for selecting menus and adjusting heating and ventilation.
 The built-in CD slot is a bit of an anachronism, though!